 Community Asset Transfer (CAT) involves the transfer of the responsibility for an asset from the Council to a community group or voluntary organisation.
 This can be done through either a transfer of management responsibility, short or long term lease, or through the transfer of outright ownership.
+Background Information about the Council's Property Assets and respective roles is available here.

 The Council's Community Asset Transfer Policy has been developed to improve the way we work in partnership with local organisations.
 It aims to assist communities to be more sustainable and to create alternative ways of delivering services.